awsdocs/aws-toolkit-eclipse-user-guide/doc_source/setup-credentials.rst

 1. Open Eclipse's :guilabel:`Preferences` dialog box and click :guilabel:`AWS Toolkit` in the sidebar.

-2. Type or paste your access key ID in the :guilabel:`Access Key ID` box.
+2. Type or paste your AWS access key ID in the :guilabel:`Access Key ID` box.

-3. Type or paste your secret access key in the :guilabel:`Secret Access Key` box.
+3. Type or paste your AWS secret access key in the :guilabel:`Secret Access Key` box.

 4. Click :guilabel:`Apply` or :guilabel:`OK` to store your access key information.